 Be Alert – Pay attention to the road and your surroundings in the work zone.

 Don’t Tailgate – Unexpected stops frequently occur in work zones.
 Allow at least two car lengths between you and the vehicle in front of you.

 Minimize Distractions – Avoid changing radio stations and using cell phones while driving in the work zone.
 Dedicate your full attention to the roadway.

 Expect the Unexpected – Work zones are changing environments.
 Keep an eye out for workers and their equipment.

 Don’t Speed – Follow the posted speed limits in and around the work zone.

 Work Zone Speeding: A Costly Mistake.

 Excessive speed is a factor in more than a third of fatal work zone crashes throughout the state.
 Remember, crews are working just a few feet from traffic.
-In 2012, there were 51 fatalities, 3,476 serious injuries and 4,677 crashes in Florida work zones.
+Per Florida Highway Safety and Motor Vehicles,, there were 19 fatalities, 503 serious injuries and 4,354 crashes in Florida work zones in 2017.